Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Related Work

 \textbf{Educational and Instructional Video as Training Data.} Instructional videos have been explored as training data for procedure understanding and action recognition.
 Miech et al.~\cite{miech2019howto100m} demonstrated that instructional videos provide natural language supervision for video-text embeddings.
-However, the narrations describe actions chain rather than teaching concepts; The CrossTask~\cite{zhukov2019crosstask} and COIN~\cite{tang2019coin} datasets extract procedural steps from instructional videos but focus on temporal ordering rather than spatial reasoning, yet these datasets capture implicit learning through observation rather than explicit instruction through question-answer structure.
+However, the narrations describe actions chain rather than teaching concepts; The CrossTask~\cite{zhukov2019crosstask} and COIN~\cite{tang2019coin} datasets extract procedural steps from instructional videos but focus on temporal ordering rather than spatial reasoning.
+Although these datasets compose of structured contents, they are not explicit question-answer structure that ``teaches'' spatial reasoning.
 Closest to our work, Anderson and Burns~\cite{anderson2000blueclues} analyzed the pedagogical structure of children's educational television, documenting how the question-pause-answer format creates structured learning opportunities.
-We build on this insight by extracting the explicit question-pause-answer pairs from educational content as direct supervision signals, leveraging the pedagogical design for model training rather than treating video as passive observation. \doravqapipeline
+We build on this insight by extracting the explicit question-pause-answer pairs from educational content as direct supervision signals, leveraging the pedagogical design for model training rather than treating video as passive observation.
+Adjacent work has trained VLMs on infant egocentric video~\cite{wang2025babyvlm}, but no prior work has used the pedagogical structure of children's television as a direct training signal for VLMs. \doravqapipeline